Darkness4/fc2-live-dl-go/README.md

 ### About cookies refresh

+From your browser, you must extract the cookies from the FC2 website.
+Login to FC2 with the "Keep me logged in" option enabled and extract the cookies.

 Cookies can be extracted using the Chrome extension [Get cookies.txt LOCALLY](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or the Firefox extension [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/).
-You should extract all cookies, and filter the files so that it contains only FC2 related cookies.
+You must extract **all cookies** and filter them so that they only contain FC2-related cookies. `id.fc2.com` and `secure.id.fc2.com` are the most important ones.

-However, this is not the safest way to do it.
-Instead, you should:

-1. Open the Developer Tools (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>I</kbd>)
-2. Go to the "Application" Tab
-3. Locate the "Cookies" section under the "Storage" sections.
-4. Find the Domain
-5. Copy the cookies manually and try to follow the cURL/Netscape format (see below).
+> [!CAUTION]
+> Cookies are sensitive data.
+Do not share them with anyone.
+They can be used to impersonate you.

 It should look like that: